Sosa v. Alvarez-Machain: Background

-Kiki Camarena, Drug Enforcement Administration (DEA) special agent was kidnapped and murdered by a Mexican drug cartel in 1985.
+Kiki Camarena, an agent of the Drug Enforcement Administration (DEA), was kidnapped and murdered by a Mexican drug cartel in 1985.
 After an investigation, the DEA concluded that Humberto Álvarez-Machaín had participated in the murder.
 A warrant for his arrest was issued by a federal district court.
 The DEA, however, was unable to convince Mexico to extradite Álvarez-Machaín, so they hired several Mexican nationals to capture him and bring him back to the United States.
 His subsequent trial was appealed all the way to the Supreme Court, which found that the government could try a person who had been forcibly abducted, but that the abduction itself might violate international law and provide grounds for a civil suit.
 When the case went back to the district court for trial, Álvarez-Machaín was found not guilty for lack of evidence.

 Álvarez-Machaín then filed a group of civil suits in federal court against the United States and the Mexican nationals who had captured him under the Federal Tort Claims Act (FTCA), which allows the federal government to be sued on tort claims, and the Alien Tort Statute (ATS), which permits suits against foreign citizens in American courts.
 The government argued that the FTCA applied only to claims arising from actions that took place in the United States and therefore did not cover Álvarez-Machaín's case because the arrest took place in Mexico.
 Further, the government and the Mexican nationals argued that the ATS gave federal courts jurisdiction to hear tort claims against foreign citizens, but did not allow private individuals to bring those suits.

 The federal district court disagreed with the government's contention that the FTCA claim did not apply, finding that the plan to capture Alvarez-Machain was developed on U.S. soil and therefore covered.
 However, the court then ruled that the DEA had acted lawfully when they arrested Alvarez-Machain and was therefore not liable.
 On the ATS claims, the court rejected the argument that private individuals could not bring suit under the Act.
 The court found that José Francisco Sosa, one of the Mexican nationals who kidnapped Álvarez-Machaín, had violated international law and was therefore liable under the ATS.

 On appeal, the Ninth Circuit Court of Appeals overturned the district court's FTCA decision, ruling that the DEA could not authorize a citizen's arrest of Alvarez-Machain in another country and was therefore liable.
 The appeals court did, however, affirm the lower court's finding on the ATS claim, upholding the judgment against Sosa.